 This project follows on from two successful one-year projects to reach and restore female trafficking victims, specifically those trafficked for sexual exploitation and forced marriage.
 Entrust will support 50 girls: 25 per year – 15 trafficked and 10 at high-risk of being trafficked.
 The 15 rescued girls will also be supported with living costs (stipends) to reduce the risk of returning to trafficking for economic reasons.
-All girls will receive vocational and business training to gain income-generating skills to support themselves.
+All girls will receive vocational and business training to gain income- generating skills to support themselves.
 Trauma counselling, art, music and dance therapy, self-esteem building as well as justice and education programs form part of their rehabilitation.
-Accommodation for the 15 live-in girls will provide a safe environment in which to recover and prepare to reintegrate into communities and find stable employment, thus restoring hope and dignity.
+Accommodation for the 15 live-in girls provides a safe environment to recover and prepare to reintegrate into communities and find stable employment, restoring hope and dignity.

 The red-light districts have become one of the primary trafficking hubs as young girls and women migrate to Yangon due to economic desperation.
 We like that the program takes 12 months to restore the girls as research shows that women who are returned too quickly to their families and communities without trauma counselling and support are at a high risk of being re-trafficked.
 We also value our partner’s commitment to continually build the capacity of local staff.

 $40,000 for year 2 of a 2yr project.
 Total budget $80,000.

 - Empowerment programs & therapy to build resilience